 what rice to water ratio should I use?

 The water to rice ratio and the cooking time is of utmost importance when cooking rice using the Ninja Foodi air fryer.
 Use a ratio of 1:1.25; so one cup of rice (6.5 ounces or 200 grams) to each one and one-quarter cups of cold water (300 ml).
-As an example, you will need 31/4 cups of water for 3 cups of rice, and so forth.
-Use a 1:1 ratio, if you prefer your rice to have a bite (al dente).

 how long should I cook rice in the air fryer?

-Cook white rice for 3 minutes on high pressure.
+If using the pressure cooking function of your Ninja Foodi, cook white rice for 3 minutes on high pressure.
 Then allow it to go through a 10-minute natural pressure release.
 If you prefer to cook whole-grain brown rice, then cook for 15 minutes using high pressure followed by a 10-minute natural pressure release.

 how do I make brown rice in the Ninja Foodi?

-To cook brown rice using your Ninja air fryer, place 1 cup of brown rice (200 grams / 6.5 ounces) inside the pot of your air fryer.
+To cook brown rice using the pressure cooking function, place 1 cup of brown rice (200 grams / 6.5 ounces) inside the pot of your air fryer.
 Set the lid in place, turn the venting knob to the seal position, and pressure cook at high temperature for 20 minutes.
-Once cooked, allow it to naturally pressure release for 5 minutes, then do a quick release by turning the venting knob to the vent position.
-Carefully open the lid, fluff with a fork or a spatula, and serve immediately.

 making ahead and storage